ycrc/hopper-presentation/slides.md

 - You _must_ be on the Yale VPN even when on campus
 - Two ways to access VDI
   - Via browser: https://hopper.ycrc.yale.edu
-  - Via dedicated ThinLinc client.
-[Download](https://www.cendio.com/thinlinc/download/)
+  - Via dedicated ThinLinc client. https://www.cendio.com/thinlinc/download
 - You will receive a (silent) DUO prompt each time
 - The VDI is the equivalent of a login node
 - VDI provides terminal, firefox, Open On Demand
 - Session is "persistent" for some period
 - Each user has one unique VDI session
 - Cut/Copy/Paste between Hopper and outside is prevented
-- Cut/Copy/Paste inside Hopper is allowed
+- Cut/Copy/Paste inside Hopper is allowed (right click + copy/paste)

 ---
 # Security Measures and Rules

 - The VDI prevents copy/pasting to the host computer, prevents file transfers and enforces idle session timeouts.
-- Screenshots, screen recording and screen sharing (e.g. via Zoom) are strictly prohibited.
+- External screenshots, screen recording and screen sharing (e.g. via Zoom) are strictly prohibited.
+- Internal screenshots can be made with ThinLinc client.
 - If you know you will be away from your computer for more than 10 minutes, you must disconnect from the VDI by closing the browser tab or exiting the client.
 - You must access Hopper from a private location, such as your home or office.
 Access from public locations such as coffee shops, transportation hubs or libraries is not allowed.
 - Do not put sensitive data (e.g. patient information, personal identifiers) in directory names or job names, which might expose this information.